zhangbsn-gt/developer.gov.sg/collections/_our-digital-journey/international-partnerships.md

 - **Bilateral Partnerships:** Hosting foreign delegations keen to learn from our experiences.
 - **Multilateral Partnerships:**  Engagement of international organisations and governments, and participation in global forums for international cooperation on Digital Government by the UN, World Bank and, European Union (EU).
 - **Partnerships with Non-Profit Organisations and Civil Societies:** Sharing Singapore’s digital transformation journey at platforms such as the WEF.
-- **Knowledge sharing via the Singapore Government Developer Portal:** The developer portal is a one-stop resource hub for governmnt digital products and services.
+- **Knowledge sharing via the Singapore Government Developer Portal:** The developer portal is a one-stop resource hub for government digital products and services.

 Singapore actively participates in international platforms by providing keynote talks and conducting workshops.
 We believe such engagements will serve a much larger community of countries looking to learn from Singapore’s journey.